soundpress/RulesOfNYC/docs/c14/index.rst

    (iv) for which the final assessment roll for the Fiscal Year immediately preceding the most recent notice of property value lists a tentative actual assessed value of greater than $40,000;

-   (v) that either (a) is exclusively residential with eleven or more Dwelling Units or (b) contains seven or more Dwelling Units and one or more commercial units;
+   (v) that either (A) is exclusively residential with eleven or more Dwelling Units or (B) contains seven or more Dwelling Units and one or more commercial units;

    (vi) that is not providing Affordable Housing subject to Local Supervision;

-   (vii) that is neither (A) fully exempt from real property taxation under any applicable law or (B) partially exempt from real property taxation pursuant to article 2, 4, 5, or 11 of the Private Housing Finance Law or Section 420-c of the Real Property Tax Law; and
+   (vii) that is neither (A) fully exempt from real property taxation under any applicable law or (B) partially exempt from real property taxation pursuant to article 2, 4, 5, or 11 of the Private Housing Finance Law or Section 420-c of the Real Property Tax Law;

-   (viii) that is not receiving benefits pursuant to § 11-243 of the Administrative Code of the City of New York for any eligible work that was carried out with the substantial assistance of grants, loans or subsidies from any federal, state, or local governmental agency or instrumentality.
+   (viii) that is not receiving benefits pursuant to § 11-243 of the Administrative Code of the City of New York for any eligible work that was carried out with the substantial assistance of grants, loans or subsidies from any federal, state, or local governmental agency or instrumentality; and

+   (ix) that is not located on a 421-a New Building Tax Lot.

 Qualified Transaction.
 “Qualified Transaction” means the sale of a Multiple Dwelling that: